 Harris Brush Tub – this plastic tub with a lid is a bit more secure than a jam jar for storing brushes in water and, at less than a fiver, a worthwhile investment.

 Paint Brush Cover – these plastic covers snap shut to provide an airtight seal and can be washed after use.
-At £12 for a set of 3 it may be an expense too far for some – but if you’ve spent good money on brushes it’s worth protecting them?
+At £3, it may be an expense too far for some – but if you’ve spent good money on brushes it’s worth protecting them.

 Roller Cover – if you’ve invested a few quid in some decent roller sleeves then it may be worth using one of these plastic covers?
 They fit all standard sleeves (up to 9″) and snap shut securely.
 You can even leave the sleeve on the roller frame if you want to?